Page saved! You can go back to this later in your Diabetes and Me Close

 Dr Hadjiconstantinou will test out her tailored digital programme in the NHS.
 She’ll see how many young adults decide to use the programme, how often, and which parts they find most useful.
 She’ll also measure if it helps them improve their blood sugar levels and wellbeing.

-Then Dr Hadjiconstantinou will interview younger people with type 2 who have and haven’t used the programme and NHS decision makers to gather their views on how it could be improved and fully rolled out in the NHS.
+Then Dr Hadjiconstantinou will interview younger people with type 2 who have and haven’t used the programme, along with NHS decision makers, to gather their views on how it could be improved and fully rolled out in the NHS.

 Potential benefit to people with diabetes

-Younger people with type 2 diabetes are at a higher risk of experiencing diabetes-related harmful complications and death.
-But appropriate and tailored support to help them self-manage their condition is missing.
+Younger people with type 2 diabetes are at a higher risk of diabetes-related harmful complications and earlier death.
+So, it's critical they have appropriate and tailored support to help them self-manage their condition.

-By testing a new digital programme designed to support young adults, Dr Hadjiconstantinou’s research could fill this gap and lay the foundation for the programme to be incorporated into NHS care.
-This could help younger people to lead happier, healthier lives and reduce their risk of dangerous future complications.
+By testing a new digital programme designed to support young adults, Dr Hadjiconstantinou’s research could address this need and pave the way for the programme to become part of NHS care.
+This could help younger people with type 2 to lead happier, healthier lives and reduce their risk of serious complications.